MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-userportal.md

 To deploy the user portal, follow these steps:

-1. Open the Azure Multi-Factor Authentication Server console, click the **User Portal** icon in the left menu, then click **Install User Portal**.
+1. Open the Azure Multi-Factor Authentication Server console, select the **User Portal** icon in the left menu, then select **Install User Portal**.
 2. Complete the install using the defaults unless you need to change them for some reason.
 3. Bind a TLS/SSL Certificate to the site in IIS